yaheda/Uniswap/ImperamentLoss/README.md

 Do note the contract needs to be approved in order to call TransHelper.safeTransferFrom.

-Then when existing the position we get all the liquity by calling nonfungiblePositionManager.decreaseLiquidity.
+Then when exiting the position we get all the liquity by calling nonfungiblePositionManager.decreaseLiquidity.

 To wrap up we send the tokens back to the user by calling nonfungiblePositionManager.collect then transfering the amounts back to the wallet